datacience001/CleanDataCourseProject/README.md

 **X_train.txt
 **activity_labels.txt
 **y_test.txt

 **features.txt

 **y_train.txt

 **subject_test.txt

-* All the data should be downloaded from the course project assignment details https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+* Data should be downloaded from the link provided at the course project assignment details section of the course

+https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+* Please see the codebook for the variable details